Betty Ford Center Philosophy

 ABOUT BETTY FORD CENTER — LOS ANGELES

 The 2014 merger of Hazelden and the Betty Ford Center brought together 15 residential and outpatient facilities under two of the most iconic names in addiction treatment.
-This center, located along the 2 freeway in West Los Angeles, opened in 2015, making it one of the newest centers in the network.
-It offers outpatient care for adults struggling with substance abuse and co-occurring disorders.
+Located in West Los Angeles, this center opened in 2015, making it one of the newest centers in the network.
+It offers outpatient care for adults seeking treatment for substance abuse and co-occurring disorders.
 There are also mental health services for the general community and dedicated services for the LGBT population.
+Detox is not available.

 TREATMENT & ASSESSMENT

-Hazelden Betty Ford’s programs use the 12-step model alongside evidence-based treatment modalities, including dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), and motivational interviewing (MI).
+The treatment process begins with an assessment to determine the best method of treatment.
+Clients meet with counselors for the assessment and partner with counselors for treatment.
+Treatment methods include the 12-Steps and other evidence-based methods like dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), and motivational interviewing (MI).
 Clients also receive life skills training and alternative therapies such as meditation and yoga.
 Families may attend a weekly family program.

-Group therapy for continuing care convenes once per week.
+The aftercare program consists of group therapy sessions that convene once per week.
 Other aftercare provisions include social networks and apps, family guidance and support, telephone or online recovery coaching, and monitoring and accountability.
+It is one of 190 (14.5 percent) facilities in California that include computerized substance abuse treatment.

 WHAT ALUMNI SAY